Bytelog/content/2015/regex.md

 (?P<paramsTODO>)?
 $
 ````
 There's definitely a few things to talk about here.
 First of all, you may notice that I've chosen to split my regex into multiple lines.
-I can do this if I specify the 'x' parameter in my regular expression, which says that newline characters will be ignored.
-I will also be using the 'i' parameter, which makes the regular expression case insensitive.
-We begin the regex with ^ and end with $, and make the assumption that we will only be parsing a *single* line at a time.
+I can do this if I specify the `x` parameter in my regular expression, which says that newline characters will be ignored.
+I will also be using the `i` parameter, which makes the regular expression case insensitive.
+We begin the regex with `^` and end with `$`, and make the assumption that we will only be parsing a *single* line at a time.
 This means that the input stream will need to be split by new line characters before being fed into the regex engine.

 I've placed the colon outside of the prefix grouping.
 This is to not accidentally mistake the colon as being a part of the prefix.

-If you aren't familiar with PCRE, you may be thrown off by the ?P&lt;name&gt; syntax.
-This is a named capture, and in most engines it will allow me to reference the captured content via a dictionary such as captures["prefix"] after the regex has been run against my message.
+If you aren't familiar with PCRE, you may be thrown off by the `(?P<name>)` syntax.
+This is a named capture, and in most engines it will allow me to reference the captured content via a dictionary such as `captures["prefix"]` after the regex has been run against my message.
 You'll notice that I've suffixed each of my named captures with "TODO".
 This is a reminder to myself that I have not completed this component of the regex and need to return to it later.

-Finally, for prefix and params we end with a ? to designate that there can be either zero, or one those groups.
+Finally, for prefix and params we end with a `?` to designate that there can be either zero, or one those groups.
 The literal space character is only included after prefix and not after the other components simply because that's what the specification calls for.

 Peeking at the BNF, the command component is by far the most trivial, and so it will be the first that we attempt to implement.